How a dacoit can seek warm welcome, asks Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tehreek-e-Insaf Chairman, Imran Khan, on Wednesday ridiculed the former prime minister Nawaz Sharif’s call for according him warm welcome upon his return, saying how could a dacoit seek such treatment.
+ISLAMABAD: Pakistan Tehreek-e-Insaf Chairman Imran Khan Wednesday ridiculed former prime minister Nawaz Sharif’s call for according him warm welcome upon his return, saying how could a dacoit seek such treatment.

-ISLAMABAD: The Pakistan Tehreek-e-Insaf Chairman, Imran Khan, on Wednesday ridiculed the former prime minister Nawaz Sharif’s call for according him warm welcome upon his return, saying how could a dacoit seek such treatment.
+ISLAMABAD: Pakistan Tehreek-e-Insaf Chairman Imran Khan Wednesday ridiculed former prime minister Nawaz Sharif’s call for according him warm welcome upon his return, saying how could a dacoit seek such treatment.

 Comments